-In rib breathing, you expand the ribcage left to right.
+In rib breathing, you expand the ribcage 360 degrees – left to right, and front to back.
 This increases the pressure in the thoracic (chest) cavity rather than the abdomen.
 The result?
 A deep breath without straining the core.

 Bonus: Rib breathing also helps coordinate the actions of the diaphragm and pelvic floor.
 If you struggle with incontinence or organ prolapse, rib breathing is the way to go.